duplicity

 FILE SELECTION

-When duplicity is run, it searches through the given source directory and backs up all the files specified by the file selection system.
-The file selection
+When duplicity is run, it searches through the given source directory and backs up all the files specified by the file selection system, unless --files-from has been specified in

 --exclude